notsag-dev/eg/README.md

         # Access the interactive app
         python eg.py
 ```

+### Add new cheat sheet examples
+Add them to `app/tools_info.json`.
+Remember to also add some keywords to them so that they are retrieved when searching by keywords.

+The examples may have parameters which will be asked for when executed.
+Add parameters using double curly braces, for example: `find . -name {{keyword}}`

 ## Contributing
 Feel free to add new cheat sheet examples to `app/tools_info.json` which serves as cheat sheet db.